-Moment-type Estimation for Positive Stable Laws with Applications
+Estimation for Strictly Positive Stable Laws

-Simos Meintanis
+Simos Meintanis \

-Abstract-Strictly positive stable distributions are frequently encountered in such diverse areas as finance, engineering and survival analysis.
+Abstract-Positive stable laws have become a standard tool in modelling heavy tailed data in such diverse areas as finance, engineering and survival analysis.
 Due to the non-existence of closed-form expression for the corresponding densities, standard procedures for estimation of the parameters of positive stable distributions appear to be computationally expensive.
-In this note we show that the first two moments of negative order provide a straightforward estimation procedure.
-The uniqueness of the estimators as well as their asymptotic distribution are shown.
-Simulations and application on real data are also included.
+In this note we show that the first two moments of negative order provide a straightforward estimation procedure, in which the solution of the resulting equations exists, and leads to unique moment estimates for the parameters involved.
+Simulations and application of this method on real data are also included.
 Keywords: stable distribution, moment estimation, heavy tails, skewness